Artificial Turf Market Size and Share

 Artificial Turf Market Analysis by Mordor Intelligence

-The artificial turf market is valued at USD 6.5 billion in 2025 and is forecast to reach USD 11.9 billion by 2030, registering a 12.7% CAGR.
+Artificial turf market size in 2026 is estimated at USD 7.31 billion, growing from 2025 value of USD 6.5 billion with 2031 projections showing USD 13.16 billion, growing at 12.46% CAGR over 2026-2031.
 Heightened drought risk and mandatory water-conservation laws are shifting demand beyond sports venues into residential, commercial, and civic infrastructure.
 Competitive intensity remains moderate; global leaders such as Tarkett (FieldTurf) and TenCate Grass defend their share through large‐scale extrusion capacity and early-stage recycling programs, while Shaw Sports Turf, CCGrass, and a growing cadre of regional specialists leverage proximity and price agility to win municipal and school contracts.
-Innovation now centers on low-heat fiber chemistries, PFAS-free formulations, and closed-loop recycling partnerships that address tightening EU microplastics rules and North American extended-producer-responsibility proposals.
-Buyers increasingly evaluate suppliers on end-of-life solutions and verified cooling performance, giving technology owners a pricing premium even as overall market fragmentation persists.
+Innovation now centers on low-heat fiber chemistries, per- and polyfluoroalkyl substances-free formulations, and closed-loop recycling partnerships that address the tightening EU microplastics rules and North American extended producer responsibility proposals.
+Buyers are increasingly evaluating suppliers on end-of-life solutions and verified cooling performance, resulting in a pricing premium for technology owners, even as overall market fragmentation persists.

 Key Report Takeaways

-- Competitive landscape remains moderately fragmented; Tarkett (FieldTurf) and TenCate Grass head with sustainability credentials, and recycling infrastructure is emerging as the primary differentiators rather than price alone.
+- The competitive landscape remains moderately fragmented.
+Tarkett (FieldTurf) and TenCate Grass lead the way with sustainability credentials, and recycling infrastructure is emerging as the primary differentiator, rather than price alone.

 Global Artificial Turf Market Trends and Insights